What Are The Most Popular IB Subjects in 2025?

 Subject Popularity by IB Group

 The IB organises subjects into six groups.
-Here's how popularity breaks down across those groups.
+Here's how popularity breaks down across them.

 This is the second-largest group overall.
 English A subjects dominate, with Language and Literature being particularly popular at both HL and SL.
 Every IB student must take a Group 1 subject, which explains the high numbers.